 Read our step-by-step instructions and check out our virtual event planning checklist that breaks it all down for you.
-After, explore answers to your most important virtual event technology questions and check out how Wrike can help you maximize your next digital get-together.
+After, explore answers to your most important event technology questions and check out how Wrike can help you maximize your next digital get-together.

 What is a virtual event?

 A virtual event is an event that is hosted online through live streams, recorded videos, audio calls, or any other form of digital communication.
-Virtual events do not take place in person and are accessible to anyone with an internet connection.
+These events do not take place in person and are accessible to anyone with an internet connection.

 Different types of virtual events:

 These are done as standalone sessions or in a series covering a central theme.
-They’re educational and how-to driven.
+They’re educational and how-to driven

 - Internal hybrid events